OutSystems/docs-product/src/migration-to-odc/code-patterns/intro.md

 <div class="info" markdown="1">

 The OutSystems Migration Toolkit will provide automation in the future to support some of the following patterns.
-Until then,manually refactor the apps so to unblock the migration.
+Until then, manually refactor the apps to proceed with the migration.

 </div>